Barnsley

 Pool elevator in Barnsley, MB, Apr 2014.
 Contributed by Steve Boyko.

-The first is the Manitoba Pool grain elevator #88.
+The Manitoba Pool grain elevator #88 was torn down in August 2024.
 This elevator was not sheathed with tin like many other Pool elevators were, as both elevators in Barnsley were surplus to the Pool by the early 1970s.
 They were sold to a private farmer, who resold them to another local farmer.

 United Grain Growers